-At last I have some understanding for why Steiner would set in motion an imitative process with Lory, which continues into the present, including in the professional programs.
-However, here is the next question: is this method the only way for students of eurythmy to stay in their senses when encountering phenomena concerning the speech sounds?
-I want a more secure way than this one.
-For no matter how pure and unspoiled my imitative sensing might be, what assurance do I have that the gesture that is shown and described to me, passed down and worked on for many generations through an outside-in process, is true to the gesture-impulse of the sound itself?
-If it is not, won't it distort the gesture-impulse or even block it?
-(I say, yes.)
+At last I have some understanding for why Dr. Steiner would defer to taking an imitative approach with Lory, which continues into the present, including in the professional programs.
+But is this the only means students of eurythmy could have, for staying in their senses when approaching the speech sound gestures?
+I want a more secure means than this; for no matter how pure and unspoiled my imitative sensing might be, what assurance do I have that the gesture that is passed down to me through an ongoing outside-in process is true to the impulse of the sound itself?
+If it is not, won't it distort or even block the real gesture-impulse?
+I say: yes.